smj452/Mission-to-Mars/README.md

 ## Summary

-Scraped information about planet Mars from the Below websites:
+Scraped information about planet Mars from the below websites:

 1. ```NASA Mars News``` for latest news and headlines - [Link](https://mars.nasa.gov/news/)